tom-cc/middleman-template/README.md

 ## License

-Copyright © 2019 CantiereCreativo.
+Copyright © 2019 Tommaso Valentini.
 This is free software, and may be redistributed under the terms specified in the [LICENSE] file.

 [license]: LICENSE.md